First Sangha Night of 2024 - 16th of January

 There are normally around 15-20 people, and everyone's friendly and approachable.

 You can sit on a chair, or on top of firm cushions or wooden stools on floor mats.
 Unless you're familiar with sitting still on the floor for more than 30 minutes, we recommend you use a chair.

 Is there any etiquette I need to know about (I don't want to offend anyone!)?

 We're not easily offended, so don't worry!
 At the same time, when entering the shrine room we will ask you to switch off your devices and leave your shoes outside.
-Other traditional things that support an atmosphere of respect include not lying down with your feet pointing towards the shrine, or consuming meat, fish, or alcohol... in case you were wondering...
+Other traditional things that support our atmosphere include not lying down with your feet pointing towards the shrine, or consuming meat, fish, or alcohol in the room... in case you were wondering...